-Grants and contributions receivable in respect of property, plant and equipment arise from a number of sources including contributions from developers towards the expansion of the water and wastewater network and connection of properties to the network.
-These grants and contributions are treated as deferred income, which is credited to the income statement over the estimated useful economic lives of the related assets.
+Grants and contributions receivable in respect of property, plant and equipment are treated as deferred income, which is credited to the income statement over the estimated useful economic lives of the related assets.

 Leases

 At inception of a contract, the group assesses whether a contract is or contains a lease.
 Where a lease is present, a right-of-use asset and lease liability is recognised at the commencement date.
 The lease liability is measured at the present value of future lease payments due over the term of the lease, with the right-of-use asset recognised as property, plant and equipment at cost.
 This is generally equivalent to the initial measurement of the lease liability.